tommy128works/Restaurant-Page/README.md

 This restaurant page has been changed into a sapling store that sells saplings and offers installation services.

-This was a learning exercise for using Webpacks to generate the entire contents of the restaurant page.
+This was a learning exercise for using Webpacks and ES6 Modules to generate the entire contents of the restaurant page.

-// Lessons learned
+I have learned that Webpacks have many uses for development and production.
+A feature I found useful was webpack-dev-server which automatically refreshed the page.
+I have also found ES6 Modules to be a useful tool in reusing code between files and projects.

 Photo Credits:
 Background image: https://www.pexels.com/photo/green-pine-trees-1179229/